josi4/solarnode-handbook/docs/developers/osgi/blueprint.md

 	destroy-method="shutdown">
 ```

-### Published Services
+### Service Registration

-You can make any component available to other plugins by _publishing_ the component with a
+You can make any component available to other plugins by _registering_ the component with a
 `<service>` element that declares what interface(s) your component provides.
-Once published, other
+Once registered, other
 plugins can make use of your component, for example by declaring a `<referenece>` to your component
 class in _their_ Blueprint XML.

 !!! note
-	You can only publish Java _interfaces_ as services, not _classes_.
+	You can only register Java _interfaces_ as services, not _classes_.

 For example, imagine a `com.example.Startable` interface like this: